Rock M. Sakura

 Bryan Steven Bradford, better known by the stage name Rock M. Sakura, is an American drag performer most known for competing on the twelfth season of RuPaul's Drag Race.

 Early life and education

 Bradford is Filipino and Vietnamese.
-They were born and raised in San Jose, California, and attended Adrian C. Wilcox High School in Santa Clara.
-They studied animation and illustration at De Anza College.
+He was born and raised in San Jose, California, and attended Adrian C. Wilcox High School in Santa Clara.
+He studied animation and illustration at De Anza College.

 Career

-In 2020, Rock M. Sakura competed on the twelfth season of RuPaul's Drag Race and participated in the Halloween variety special Bring Back My Ghouls.
-Their mockumentary series Rock M. Sakura Sexy Superhero Sickening Spectacular premiered in 2021.
+In 2020, Bradford competed as Rock M. Sakura on the twelfth season of RuPaul's Drag Race coming in 12th of 13 and participated in the Halloween variety special Bring Back My Ghouls.

+In April 2020, amid the coronavirus pandemic, Rock M. Sakura was announced as a featured cast member for the very first Digital Drag Fest, an online drag festival for all ages, with attendees given opportunities to interact with the artists, tip them, and win prizes during the broadcast.

+Her mockumentary series Rock M. Sakura Sexy Superhero Sickening Spectacular premiered in 2021.
 In 2022, she was nominated in the 2022 WOWIE Awards in the category Best YouTube Channel (The Like, Comment and Subscribe Award).

 Personal life

-They live in San Francisco, and enjoy anime and gaming.
-In 2021, following a series of attacks on Asian American sex workers, they acknowledged their own history of sex work.
+Bradford lives in San Francisco, and enjoys anime and gaming.
+In 2021, following a series of attacks on Asian American sex workers, he acknowledged his own history of sex work.